 The large island west of Bali is called Java, and it is where you’ll find major cities like Jakarta.
 If you want to experience the rich cultural history and heritage of Indonesia, Java is an unforgettable place to go.
 Many guided tours from Bali can help you hit the Javanese highlights in just a day or two, taking care of the logistics along the way.
-You might explore ancient Hindu temples like Borobudur or tour amazing structures like the Sultan’s Palace, the seat of Indonesian royalty.
+You might explore ancient Hindu and Buddhist temples like Borobudur or tour amazing structures like the Sultan’s Palace, the seat of Indonesian royalty.
 Volcanoes, temples, and beaches are just a few of the appealing attractions that Java has to offer.

 West of Bali is Komodo Island.
 As you might anticipate based on the name, Komodo Island is home to many Komodo dragons, the world’s largest lizard.
 Much of the island is part of the Komodo National Park which also includes the islands of Rinca and Padar, creating a preserve for the local wildlife and their habitats.
 You can get to Komodo Island via ferries, and many visitors come on guided tours from Lombok though a tour from Bali is also possible.
 Although the animals on the islands are a big draw, the surrounding sea is also wildly popular for scuba diving.
 In particular, the reefs off the coast of Komodo Island house sharks and even manta rays.